Rufus For Real

 Corn Avocado Tomato Salad

-Home » Chicken Recipes » Oven-Roasted Spatchcock Chicken (with Alabama White Sauce for Dunking!)
+Home » Recipes » Chicken Recipes » Oven-Roasted Spatchcock Chicken With Alabama White Sauce

 ↓ Jump to Recipe

-Juicy, oven-roasted spatchcock chicken in one pan and flavor through the roof!
-Crispy oven chicken meets tangy Alabama white sauce — and yes, we dunk!
+Juicy, oven-roasted spatchcock chicken cooked in one pan with flavor through the roof.
+Crispy chicken meets tangy Alabama white sauce — and yes, we dunk.

-This spatchcock chicken is the definition of easy comfort food — roasted flat so it cooks fast, stays juicy, and turns out golden all over.
+Spatchcocking the chicken lets it roast flat, which means faster cooking, juicy meat, and golden, crispy skin all over.
 No grill, no smoker, no fuss.
-Just one pan, a hot oven, and a creamy Alabama white sauce that’s made for dunking, drizzling, or straight-up spooning.
+Just a hot oven, one pan, and a creamy Alabama white sauce made for dunking, drizzling, or straight-up spooning.

 Jump to: